Commercial insurance options

 A certificate of insurance (COI) is an official document that lists all coverages and limits on an insurance policy.
 Essentially, it proves that you have insurance and details your policy coverages and limits.

 Yes.
-Progressive can help you get business insurance, including general liability, in all states except Hawaii.
-Browse by state.
+We can help you get business insurance, including general liability, in all states except Hawaii.
+Browse business insurance by state.

 Yes.
 High-risk businesses can get general liability insurance in a specialty market called excess and surplus lines (E&S).
 E&S insurance provides coverage for businesses the standard market doesn't protect.